PCorrea1/PCorrea1/README.md

  </h1>

 ### :man_technologist: About Me :
-I am a Senior at Georgia Tech originally from Colombia. ### :colombia:
+I am a Senior at Georgia Tech graduating December 2022 with a degree in Computer Science.